awsdocs/aws-cloud-map-developer-guide/doc_source/namespaces-values.md

 Choose this option if you want your application to be able to discover instances using either API calls or using DNS queries in a VPC\.
 You aren't required to use both methods\.
 **API calls and public DNS queries**
 Choose this option if you want your application to be able to discover instances using either API calls or using public DNS queries\.
 You aren't required to use both methods\.

+**Tags**
+You can specify one or more tags to add to your namespace\.
+A tag is an optional label that you can assign to an AWS resource\.
+Each tag consists of a key and a value\.
+For example, you can define a tag with Key = Environment and Value = Production\.
+Tags enable you to categorize your AWS resources so you can more easily manage them\.
+You can update or remove tags on your namespaces after they have been created\.
+For more information, see [Tagging your AWS Cloud Map resources](using-tags.md)\.

 **VPC**
 When you choose **API calls and DNS queries in VPCs** for the value of **Instance discovery**, AWS Cloud Map creates an Amazon Route 53 private hosted zone that has the same name\.
 AWS Cloud Map associates the VPC that you choose in the **VPC** list with that private hosted zone\.